EvilNick2/firefox-launcher/README.md

 ## :dart: About ##

-Firefox Launch GUI is a Python-based graphical user interface application designed to manage and launch firefox browser profiles.
+Firefox Launch GUI is a Python-based graphical user interface application designed to launch firefox browser profiles.
 It allows users to securely store a password for accessing the application, detect existing firefox profiles, and launch them directly from the GUI.

 ## :sparkles: Features ##